Community Governance Review (CGR) - Unparished Areas & Grove Green and Thurnham West

 Why Consult?

-Maidstone Town has seen growth and change over the years, and the area under review currently has an electorate of around 64,000 people, 60,000 in the unparished area, and this review will consider the projected growth in the area up to 2030.
+Maidstone Town has seen growth and change over the years, and the area under review currently has an electorate of around 64,000 people, 60,000 in the unparished area, and this review has considered projected growth in the area up to 2030.
 The CGR also incorporates the potential impacts of upcoming Local Government Reorganisation, including keeping a Mayor for Maidstone and establishing the identity of the Town and the areas surrounding it.

 This CGR will consider if a new parish and/or town council(s) should be created to represent the unparished areas of Maidstone Borough.
 The unparished areas of Maidstone include all or parts of the borough wards of: